e2cabral/e2cabral/README.md

 ## Hey there 👋 I'm Edson Cabral

-I'm a Fullstack Developer/DevOps student quite curious and joining a ton of new programming languages.
+I'm a Fullstack Developer and DevOps student quite curious and joining a ton of new programming languages.
 I truly love to make a bunch of thing just to test new programming languages, frameworks or libraries.